skedwards88/ShortStories/content/t3_j8kaym.md

 "No, it even says 'unrepentant' there."
 I informed him, pointing to a page.

 "Yes, yes."
 Peter said, his voice edging on desperation.
 "But, you know, if you were to say you had, whose to say differently?
 I would sign of on it and we could get you in."
-He gestured at the pearly gates, which now that I looked at them, showed sins of disrepair.
+He gestured at the pearly gates, which now that I looked at them, showed signs of disrepair.
 Flecks of paint were pealing off the bars.

 "But that would be a lie."